Services from A Step Ahead

 The Philosophy Behind Home Visiting

 Research indicates that children learn best in the context of secure and loving relationships.
 When interventions are provided at home, children have multiple opportunities to practice functional skills such as walking around furniture at home; requesting food at mealtimes; or sharing toys with friends at childcare.
-Our teachers and therapists work closely with caregivers to find fun and meaningful activities which capitalize on natural learning opportunities throughout the day.
+Our educators and therapists work closely with caregivers to find fun and meaningful activities which capitalize on natural learning opportunities throughout the day.
 “I believe the work (our therapist) did in our home one-on-one got the ball rolling for increased communication…”

 Speech/Language Pathology